The laws of physics are cruel mistresses. It is they who keep your television’s audio quality at its current inadequate standard.

 Yes, this is a costly option.
 And you’ll have to commit a lot of floor-space to kit and cables.
-But you don’t have to cash in your life’s savings to get a decent home cinema system started.
-Combine the Award-winning Q Acoustics 3010i 5.1 Cinema Pack speaker package with the superb Sony STR-DN1080 receiver and Sony UBP-X700 4K Blu-ray player, and you won't break the bank.
+There's some absolute rippers out there like the Dali Oberon 5 5.1 package and PMC Twenty5.23 5.1 but you don’t have to cash in your life’s savings to get a decent home cinema system started.

 A good pair of headphones

 Sometimes, getting better audio doesn’t mean turning the volume up to 11 or setting up huge speakers all around your room.
 Sometimes all it takes is a good pair of headphones.
-You may live with someone who doesn't much care for football, after all.
+You may live with someone who doesn't much care for football or Fast & Furious movies.

 If you have a decent pair of home headphones, they most likely come with a 3m cable.
 That should be long enough to plug into the back of your TV (if not, you can get cable extenders).

 But the convenience of Bluetooth headphones can’t be understated.
 A lot of TV manufacturers (such as LG, Sony and Samsung) offer Bluetooth pairing from their TVs.
 They connect to your headphones just as they would with your smartphone.